 Firestorm and the other heroes have been transported by Dr Fate to a rock in orbit above Orinda, the Manhunters’ home world.
 While the other heroes plan what to do next, Firestorm senses someone in need of help below the surface.
 As he flies off to investigate, Captain Atom accompanies him.
 There they find Harbinger and the Green Lantern Driq trying to escape from the traps the Manhunters have placed in their way.

-Found by the Manhunters, they attempt to regain control over Firestorm (as they had in Firestorm #67 in Crossovers Week 1) but he sees through their lies.
+Found by the Manhunters, they attempt to regain control over Firestorm (as they had in FIRESTORM, THE NUCLEAR MAN #67 in Crossovers Week 1) but he sees through their lies.
 As the four heroes escape the planet and rejoin the other heroes, Orinda is destroyed.

 Wonder Woman meets with her mother Hippolyta and completes the challenges of the gods, but is approached at the end of the issue by Hermes who commands her to track down Pan’s duplicate and kill him.